microsoft/HealthBotContainerSample/README.md

 8. Deploy Web Chat Client Application

    Use *Helm* to deploy the application on AKS.
+The application will be deployed in the **healthbot** namespace.
 Refer to the command snippet below.

    ```bash
    # If you are using helm v2, update the 'apiVersion' value in 'bot-client/Chart.yaml' to v1.